MicrosoftDocs/cpp-docs/docs/mfc/reference/mfc-classes.md

 Provides the functionality of the Windows toolbar common control.

 [`CToolTipCtrl` Class](../../mfc/reference/ctooltipctrl-class.md)<br/>
-Encapsulates the functionality of a "tool tip control," a small pop-up window that displays a single line of text describing the purpose of a tool in an application.
+Encapsulates the functionality of a "tool tip control", a small pop-up window that displays a single line of text describing the purpose of a tool in an application.

 [`CTooltipManager` Class](../../mfc/reference/ctooltipmanager-class.md)<br/>
 Maintains runtime information about tooltips.
 The `CTooltipManager` class is instantiated one time per application.